 Getting a passport before your cruise is critical.
 All cruises with ports of call outside the United States require a passport, except those to the Caribbean, Bermuda, Canada, and Mexico.
-For those destinations, a Western Hemisphere Travel Initiative (WHTI) - compliant document is acceptable for those traveling by land or sea, but I don't recommend it.
+For those destinations, a Western Hemisphere Travel Initiative (WHTI) compliant document is acceptable for those traveling by land or sea, but it isn't as recommended compared to using a passport.

-A normal driver's license, birth certificate, or other type of identification is NOT adequate proof.
-An adult's passport book is good for 10 years, but you will need to renew 8-9 months before it expires since many countries require at least 6 months validity for entry.
-Those flying into the USA from another country need a passport.
+A normal driver's license, birth certificate, or other types of identification are not adequate proof.
+An adult's passport book is good for 10 years, but you will need to renew before it expires if you have a trip planned since many countries require at least 6 months validity for entry.

 Time Required: 4 to 6 weeks